 When will I know if my training is going online?

-Currently IFS training sessions scheduled until June 30th will meet online using the Zoom platform.
+Currently IFS training sessions remaining in 2020 will meet online using the Zoom platform.
 This includes training sessions that are part of trainings that have already begun, as well as trainings that have not begun yet.

 I am concerned about the security of Zoom for my trainings